jtickle/qtty/README.md

 Of course if anyone is ever going to use this, it has to not be Linux-specific.
 Support for the major BSD's including Mac OS as well as ... however the hell you'd do this for Windows ... is essential.

+TODO
+====

+Handle SIGWINCH on client and send info to server (maybe a separate bidirectional channel for this??)

+Terminate gracefully